Post-16 education transport for young people with SEND

 Like other authorities across the country, the council is facing very significant financial pressures.
 The council’s budget is in crisis due to years of government austerity, rising costs of adult social care, more children being looked after by the council and an increase in homeless families.

-The local authority does not have any statutory duty to provide free post-16 SEND transport, and receives no funding from central government to do so.
+The local authority does not have any statutory duty to provide free Post-16 SEND transport, and receives no funding from central government to do so.
 It is something that needs to be funded through local taxation.

 The demand for this service is increasing and the budget in this area is overspent.
-For the 2023/2024 academic year the cost for discretionary Post 16 SEND transport in Leicester exceeded £4 million.
+For the 2023/2024 academic year the cost for discretionary Post-16 SEND transport in Leicester exceeded £4 million.
 It is early in the 2024/2025 academic year and projections based on current levels of service are unreliable.
 A new system for taxi procurement was developed which may mean a reduction in some of the costs.
 However, the budget for 2024/2025 is projected to be over £13m in 2024/2025, with an unbudgeted overspend of over £1.5m.

 The council is therefore proposing to make changes to the way Post-16 SEND transport is provided.
 The proposals include the general withdrawal of support for Post-16 transport for the academic year 2025/26.

-There are significant changes proposed in the draft Children and Young People with SEND Home to School and College Travel Policy which would affect post 16 SEND transport provision.
+There are significant changes proposed in the draft Children and Young People with SEND Home to School and College Travel Policy which would affect Post 16 SEND transport provision.
 The proposals are mirrored in the draft Post-16 Transport Policy Statement.
-The proposed changes reflect the general proposal to withdraw support for post-16 transport and set out where exceptions will be made to this.
+The proposed changes reflect the general proposal to withdraw support for Post-16 transport and set out where exceptions will be made to this.
 In line with the general withdrawal of support, the proposed ‘exceptional circumstances’ would apply in limited cases, and in those instances, it is proposed that transport assistance would be in the form of a personal transport budget.

-The proposed policies for 2025/26 and the current ones are attached below as supporting documents (PDFS).
+The proposed policies for 2025/26 and the current ones are attached below as supporting documents (PDFs).
 You can also read the current Post-16 policy statement on families.leicester.gov.uk/post-16-transport-policy

 We understand the proposed changes are likely to have a significant impact on young people and their families, in that the proposals have the potential to: